-SAFEGUARDING LEBANON IN A CONTEXT OF EXTREME FRAGILITY Marwan Sehnaoui President, Lebanese Association To respond to the multiple crises that will impact the country for many years to come, the Lebanese Association has planned a long-term programme for resilience-building. rehabilitation of sociomedical infrastructure. and food security

-The Lebanese Association initiated a rapid response plan to address the different, unprecedented and emerging repercussions from the explosion, while continuously responding to the healthcare and social welfare needs across the country, in addition to addressing the resurgence of the Covid-19 pandemic.
+SAFEGUARDING LEBANON IN A CONTEXT OF EXTREME FRAGILITY Marwan Sehnaoui President, Lebanese Association To respond to the multiple crises that will impact the country for many years to come, the Lebanese Association has planned a long-term programme for resilience-building, rehabilitation of sociomedical infrastructure, and food security Lebanon is currently facing the worst crisis in its history in less than two years, the Lebanese population have been heavily impacted by multiple financial, social, economic and health crises, in a context of extreme fragility that started deteriorating nine years ago with the refugee crisis (Lebanon is host to 1.5 million Syrian, Palestinian and Iraqi refugees).
+The Beirut Harbour blast of 4 August 2020, one of the greatest non-nuclear explosions ever recorded, further aggravated the precarious humanitarian situation of the entire population.
+The powerful blast caused devastating damage, killing more than 200 people, injuring 6,500 and depriving 300,000 of housing.
+The Lebanese Association of the Order of Malta initiated a rapid response plan to address the different, unprecedented and emerging repercussions from the explosion, while continuously responding to the healthcare and social welfare needs across the country, in addition to addressing the resurgence of the Covid-19 pandemic.
 Thanks to the generosity of its partners and donors, among which are Malteser International and several national Associations of the Order, the Lebanese Association was able to treat more than 1,000 patients in the two days following the explosions, by deploying its Mobile Medical Units in the heart of wounded Beirut.
 The Chabrouh Centre was immediately set up to shelter families who had lost everything.
 A mental health support hotline was put in place to support people dealing with post-traumatic stress disorder (PTSD).
 The Youth volunteers played an extraordinary role in this first response by cleaning damaged houses and later refurbishing them, offering food relief and distributing hygiene kits.
 Among several initiatives, the Association rehabilitated five heavily damaged primary healthcare centres in Beirut, supporting one of the largest psychiatric hospitals which suffered severe repercussions from the blast.
 And in addition to the demands created by the Covid-19 pandemic, the Association supported the restoration of a church, offered help to 19 women-lead SMEs, supported education by providing computers to a heavily damaged school and is still continuing to provide mental health and psychosocial support.